anaconda/anaconda-ident/README.md

   [base64-encoded](https://docs.python.org/3/library/base64.html#base64.urlsafe_b64encode)
   to create the tokens themselves.

-In short, these tokens were design so that they cannot be used to recover an underlying username, hostname, or environment name.
+In short, these tokens were designed so that they cannot be used to recover an underlying username, hostname, or environment name.
 The underlying purpose of these tokens is *disaggregation*: to distinguish between different users,